nci/scores/docs/maintainer.md

 Ideally, also check the tutorial renders properly in nbviewer (there is a link at the top of each tutorial page in readthedocs).

+### Tips for working with pull requests from forks

+It can be convenient as maintainer to have write access to people's forks to push small fixes into a PR during the process.
+When doing so, it's a good idea to check out the remote branch as follows (after adding the fork as a remote)

+`git checkout -b test <name of remote>/test`